+It’s "Men are from Mars, Women are from Venus" all over again.
 When we talk about feelings, why is it that men seem to have a hard time expressing themselves as compared to women?
 Is it because in a relationship, women have a greater emotional investment than men?

+Take the big “I love you” declaration as an example.
+For men, saying these three little words require a huge effort - but the urge comes quite easily for most women.
 Similarly, in a fight, women like to dissect the emotional reasons behind the issues.
 For men?
 They want to skip the “Let’s talk” part and proceed ASAP to kissing and making up.

-In the tradition of our top lists, here are the top 3 secrets behind the silence of the men =)
+In the tradition of our top lists, here are the top 15 secrets behind the silence of the men =)

 Without the basic physical and psychological differencesbetween men and women, relationships would not be as exciting.
 Life would never be the same without experiencing the joys of falling in love and suffering the pains of a breakup.

 Now, when it comes to talking about feelings, the culprit is the Corpus Callosum, the part of the brain which connects the left and right brain hemisphere.
 Let’s not go into the scientific stuff here - but the gist is that this part of the brain is larger in women than men.
 The result is that women can think and feel at the same time - while men naturally separate their feelings from what they are thinking.
 This creates their reluctance to talk about all that mushy stuff that women love to hash out.

 The Corpus Callosum is not the only neurological difference between men and women that contributes to the differences in how they communicate.
 Studies have shown that men and women have different brain structures and activity patterns when it comes to language.
 Women tend to have more language-related areas in the brain, and men tend to have more areas that are associated with spatial reasoning.
 This could explain why men often have difficulty expressing their emotions in words.